 We've made a start on building our future mainline track at Maymorn.
 Track has reached the 150-metre mark and plans are afoot to extend it to the Kaitoke end of our Maymorn site.

 The rail vehicle shed at Maymorn has been one of the primary projects for the Trust over the last few years.
 A huge amount of design work, engineering consultation, planning and project management has gone into the structure.
 The vast majority of the foundation work, component fabrication and final construction has been undertaken by volunteers working in their spare time.
 The decision to replicate an original 1911 New Zealand Railways 2-road engine shed design has paid dividends in that the Maymorn station has a real railway depot “feel” about it.
-The building will also complement future heritage railway operations.

 The Trust has been offered the opportunity to purchase 1947 built Ohai Railway Board No.1.
 ORB No. 1 is the forerunner to the NZR Ds class of locomotive which were first put into service as heavy shunters during 1949.